Last Updated on October 13, 2023

 Speeding up US 9 into Hyde Park, I passed The Culinary Institute of America.
 It’s a place I always wanted to visit if nothing else, but to pinch a few recipes.
-There are four restaurants here, but you’ll need reservations.
+There are four restaurants here, but you’ll need reservations for three of them.

 The Culinary Institute of America

 Hyde Park, NY 12538

 But that day, my sights were set on history, not food.
 I had the Franklin Delano Roosevelt Home and Presidential Library in my sights.

 The Hyde Park estate was Roosevelt’s boyhood home when the Georgian colonial house was known as Springwood.
 Consequently, there’s plenty of Roosevelt memorabilia and the requisite Presidential Library.
 Nearby is the Eleanor Roosevelt National Historic Site, where the First Lady lived later in life.

 Unfortunately, during my initial visit to Springwood I had very mixed feelings.
 The museum, etc. was excellent, as many U.S. Presidential museums/libraries tend to be.
 But the FDR home itself was in a state of disrepair.
 Thankfully, however, repairs have now been made to Springwood.